MinchinWeb/blog.minchin.ca/content/20110717-online-dating-from-hell-or-modern-job-hunting.md

 ### My Job Search

-In the beginning, my job search was realitively simple, spending time on the Internet with a goal of 2 or 3 applications a week.
+In the beginning, my job search was relatively simple, spending time on the Internet with a goal of 2 or 3 applications a week.
 I spent about three months at this until my internet connection suddenly died (French customer service can be the subject of another post...grrr).